shingo45endo/web-serial-midi/README.md

 [^1]: 2 outputs for TG (Part A, B)
 [^2]: 4 outputs for TG (Part A-D), 1 output for MIDI-OUT.
 1 input from TG, 1 input from MIDI-IN.
 [^3]: 2 outputs for TG (Part A, B), 1 output for MIDI-OUT.
 1 input from TG, 1 input from MIDI-IN.
+[^4]: 2 outputs for TG (Part A, B), 1 output for MIDI-OUT.
+1 input from TG, 1 input from keyboard.

 ### Roland: Digital pianos and intelligent keyboards